Andrew Aw: Young Lions

 Andrew would join the Young Lions on loan ahead of the 2023 Singapore Premier League season, wearing the jersey number 29.
 He would make his debut for the club in the season opener against Albirex Niigata (S), however coming out with a 3–0 defeat.
 However Andrew suffered an injury setback in a 3–1 lost to Balestier Khalsa where he tore his Anterior Talo-Fibular Ligament in a challenge.
 He made his return from injury two weeks later.
 Andrew soon departed the club to serve national service.

 Andrew returned to the developmental side in March 2024 ahead of the 2024–25 season.
 On 15 June 2024, as Young Lions was on par with Albirex Niigata (S) on a 2–2 tie, he scored the winning goal in the 87th minute which give his team the 3 points and also Young Lions first ever win against Albirex since the 2015 S.League season.

+FC Jurong

+Andrew signed with FC Jurong of the Singapore Premier League 2026-27 season.